• Guests

 Amenities

 The yacht features a well-equipped gym, allowing her guests to keep up their fitness regimes at sea.
 Air conditioning offers increased on-board comfort.
-Ecstasea also features deck jacuzzi which provides excellent views.
+Ecstasea also features a deck jacuzzi for cooling off.

 Ecstasea Yacht is not For Sale